-The final bond clean marks the end of your tenancy agreement and is the final stage before you hand back the keys.
-At the beginning of your tenancy, your landlord or real estate agent will take a bond payment, generally amounting to 4 weeks’ worth of rent, to secure the property from any damage or issues that occur during your tenancy.
+The final bond clean marks the end of your tenancy agreement.
+Also, it is the final stage before you hand back the keys.
+At the beginning of your tenancy, your landlord or real estate agent will take a bond payment.
+Generally this amounts to 4 weeks’ worth of rent.
+This is to secure the property from any damage or issues that occur during your tenancy.

-A failed end of lease inspection can have a detrimental impact on your future as a renter, leaving a mark on your record, as well as the unfortunate financial impact through the partial or complete loss of your bond payment.
-There are steps you can take to ensure your bond is returned in full, such as repairing any damage and hiring expert cleaners to give your property a complete deep clean.
+A failed end of lease inspection can have a detrimental impact on your future as a renter.
+It leaves a mark on your record.
+And the unfortunate financial impact through the partial or complete loss of your bond payment is not good for you.
+There are steps you can take to ensure to get your bond in full.
+For example, you can repair any damage or hire expert cleaners to give your property a complete deep clean.

-There are many financial and peace of mind benefits to hiring a professional to complete your clean, and with Clean Australia, you are guaranteed a perfect clean from our team of experts who know what it takes to get your full bond back every time.
+Certainly there are many financial and peace of mind benefits to hiring a professional to complete your clean.
+And with Clean Australia Service, we guarantee a perfect clean from our team of experts.
+That’s because we know what it takes to get your full bond back every time.

 What is the end of tenancy cleaning?

-An end of lease or bond clean is a huge undertaking.
-You can complete the process yourself, but it is easy for certain aspects to escape your attention.
-Moving to a new house is one of the most stressful times of your life, and it is always best to call on a professional to make your life easier so you can focus on the rest of your move.
+We all know an end of lease or bond clean is a huge undertaking.
+Although you can complete the process yourself, it is easy for certain aspects to escape your attention.
+Sometimes moving to a new house can feel like one of the most stressful times of your life.
+Therefore it is always best to call on a professional to make your life easier so you can focus on the rest of your move.

-There are some important elements of a bond clean that you may not usually include in your cleaning routine, and certain tools or pieces of equipment are needed to get the job done correctly.
-Every aspect of your property will be examined under the highest scrutiny from your landlord or property manager, from the walls to the oven and the fan blades, and you may not anticipate the intricacies that require your attention.
+Of course there are some important elements of a bond clean.
+May be you don’t usually include them in your cleaning routine.
+On top of that you might need certain tools or pieces of equipment to do the job correctly.
+Your landlord or property manager will examine every aspect of your property under the highest scrutiny.
+From the walls to the oven and the fan blades, and you may not anticipate the intricacies that require your attention.

-A bond clean includes the usual deep cleaning elements such as cleaning floors, toilets, benches, and walls, but there are several things you need to do to ensure the areas your property manager may inspect are up to standard:
+A bond clean includes the usual deep cleaning elements.
+For example, cleaning floors, toilets, benches, and walls and so on.
+But there are several things you need to do to ensure the areas your property manager may inspect are up to standard.

 - Clean the inside of every cupboard and drawer,